 • sense of responsibility for challenges and desire to “go to the trouble”

 A $500 non-refundable registration fee is required when you sign up for the program.
-The remaining $1500 is due a month prior to the start of the program.
+The remaining $1500 is due on the registration deadline.
 Tuition includes instruction, materials, light breakfast, snacks, lunch and dinner.
 Accommodation is not included.